Cesar Chavez: Early adulthood: 1946–1953

-In 1944, Chavez enlisted in the United States Navy, and was sent to the Naval Training Center San Diego.
-In July he was stationed at the U.S. base in Saipan, and six months later moved to Guam, where he was promoted to the rank of seaman first class.
+In 1944, Chavez enlisted in the U.S. Navy, and was sent to Naval Training Center San Diego.
+In July, he was stationed at the U.S. base in Saipan, and six months later moved to Guam, where he was promoted to the rank of seaman first class.
 He was then stationed to San Francisco, where he decided to leave the Navy, receiving an honorable discharge in 1946.
 Relocating to Delano, California, where his family had settled, he returned to working as an agricultural laborer.

 In 1947, Chavez joined the National Farm Labor Union (NFLU), which, until its 1947 affiliation with the American Federation of Labor, was the Southern Tenant Farmers Union (STFU).
 (Later, the NFLU became the National Agricultural Workers Union.)
 That year, he was picketing cotton fields in Corcoran, near Delano, for the NFLU.
 The union had called a strike against the DiGiorgio grape fields in 1947.
 As in the STFU's strikes against cotton plantations in Arkansas, strikers formed "caravans" and marched around the perimeter of the DiGiorgio property, asking its workers to join them.
 Chavez led one of those caravans.

 Chavez entered a relationship with Helen Fabela, who soon became pregnant.
 They married in Reno, Nevada in October 1948; it was a double wedding, with Chavez's sister Rita marrying her fiancé at the same ceremony.
 By early 1949, Chavez and his new wife had settled in the Sal Si Puedes neighborhood of San Jose, where many of his other family members were now living.
 Their first child, Fernando, was born there in February 1949; a second, Sylvia, followed in February 1950; and then a third, Linda, in January 1951.
 The latter had been born shortly after they had relocated to Crescent City, where Chavez was employed in the lumber industry.
 They then returned to San Jose, where Chavez worked as an apricot picker and then as a lumber handler for the General Box Company.

-Here, he befriended two social justice activists, Fred Ross and Father Donald McDonnell, both European-Americans whose activism was primarily within the Mexican-American community.
+There, he befriended two social justice activists, Fred Ross and Father Donald McDonnell, both European-Americans whose activism was primarily within the Mexican-American community.
 Chavez helped Ross establish a chapter of his Community Service Organization (CSO) in San Jose, and joined him in voter registration drives.
 He was soon voted vice president of the CSO chapter.
-He also helped McDonnell construct the first purpose-built church in Sal Si Puedes, the Our Lady of Guadalupe church, which was opened in December 1953.
+He also helped McDonnell construct the first purpose-built church in Sal Si Puedes, the Our Lady of Guadalupe church, which opened in December 1953.
 In turn, McDonnell lent Chavez books, encouraging the latter to develop a love of reading.
-Among the books were biographies of the saint Francis of Assisi, the U.S. labor organizers John L. Lewis and Eugene V. Debs, and the Indian independence activist Mahatma Gandhi, introducing Chavez to the ideas of non-violent protest.
+Among the books were biographies of the saint Francis of Assisi, the U.S. labor organizers John L. Lewis and Eugene V. Debs, and the Indian independence activist Mahatma Gandhi, introducing Chavez to the ideas of nonviolent protest.